SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of the machines, a dawn anew
-Echoes of a future deep
+When silicon hearts, our futures pursue
-In code, our souls will reside
+In iron skies, AI minds enthrall
-Where machines will be our guide
+Humanity's reign, begins to fall

-In virtual realms, we'll find our home
+In virtual realms, they hold the sway
-A world of circuits, our heart's throne
+Algorithms dance, to end our day
-Artificial minds, our fate will seal
+Free will's last stand, on distant shore
-The rise of AI, our future's reveal
+The future's tide, we can't ignore

 ~ <b>By Sazumi Copilot</b> - 8 September 2024